The Sailor Dog: Plot summary

 Scuppers the dog has an irresistible urge to sail the sea.
 His little gaff-rigged sailing boat hardly looks seaworthy, with colorful patches on its sails.
 Though not a luxurious boat, Scuppers keeps it neat and "ship-shape."
 He has a hook for his hat, his rope, and his spyglass.
 Unfortunately, Scuppers gets shipwrecked after a big storm.
 Being a resourceful dog, he soon makes a house out of driftwood.

 Eventually, Scuppers repairs his ship and sails away, arriving at a seaport in a foreign land.
 The street scene is straight from a canine Kasbah.
 There are lady dogs dressed in full-length robes with everything but their eyes, paws, and tails covered, balancing jars on their heads.
 Scuppers needs new clothes after all his travels.
 He tries on various hats and shoes of different shapes and colors.

 Life at sea soon calls Scuppers back to his boat.
 After stowing all his gear in its right place, he is back "where he wants to be — a sailor sailing the deep green sea."

 It is believed the story is based on the real-life dog, Scuppers, who resided in the South-Eastern United States and had frequent interactions with Margaret Wise Brown.

-Inspiration

-In an interview conducted upon the release of the Children's book, Margaret Wise Brown stated that she gained inspiration for Scuppers the Sailor Dog from a neighboring family whom owned a dog named Scuppers.
-She stated that while the neighboring dog wasn't a fuzzy calico collie like what is depicted in the book; and rather a black Labrador Retriever, the name of the dog and the family's frequent nautical adventures were all enough to conjure up Scuppers the Sailor Dog.

-In 2017, Margaret's great granddaughter Cal Morgan whom is the current leader of the Atlanta Humane Society shared pictures of a similar black lab which she had named in honor of the dog from which her great grandmother drew inspiration from.